kachow4/hive-challenge-app/README.md

 # Katie Chow - Hive Take Home Prompt

+Thank you for the challenge, I had a fun time!

 ## Instructions to Run the Project
 1) Clone the repository using git clone [insert link] in your terminal
 2) In your terminal, navigate to 'hive-challenge-app' in your directory using cd
 3) Once in the correct directory, run 'npm install'
 3) When finished installing, run 'npm start' to start the project

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ## DropdownMenu Component
 * options prop takes in a list of objects with the format {id: ___ , value: ___} assuming that the list of data is fetched from a database.
 The id is included to be used as a key for list items.